-Modikwa Platinum Mine is situated approximately 15 kilometres north of Burgersfort and 15 kilometres northwest of Steelpoort, along the border between the Mpumalanga and Limpopo provinces in South Africa.
+Modikwa Platinum Mine lies some 15km north of Burgersfort and 15km northwest of Steelpoort, along the border between Mpumalanga and Limpopo provinces in South Africa.
 Located at latitude 24°40"S and longitude 30°10"E, the site is accessed via the R37 road between Polokwane and Burgersfort.
-The topography of the area is defined by a low-lying broad valley which strikes due north-south and is underlain by rock units of the upper critical zone of the Bushveld Complex.
+The topography of the area is defined by a low-lying broad valley that strikes due north-south and is underlain by rock units of the upper critical zone of the Bushveld Complex.